BedeDD/BedeDD/_posts/2025-01-23-first-steps-with-jekyll.markdown

 #  - /hello/
 ---

-# Jekyll - heard it numerous times, never used it
+Jekyll - heard it numerous times, never used it.
 As a Ruby developer, I've always heard about Jekyll in the Rails community, but somehow never got around to trying it.
 Recently, I decided to take the plunge and set up my own blog using Jekyll, and I wanted to share my first impressions.

 The setup process was surprisingly straightforward.
 If you're familiar with Ruby gems and bundler, you'll feel right at home.
 It's essentially `gem install jekyll bundler` and you're most of the way there.
 The initial scaffolding reminds me of `rails new` - you get a simple project structure for a fresh start.